 Medications and Durable Medical Goods

 Many people try to donate “leftover” meds to the clinic.
 While we appreciate the thoughtfulness, and understand that disposing of unused and expensive meds seems wasteful, we generally cannot accept such medications.
 We can only accept factory-sealed, unexpired medications, and they must be common ones our patients might use.
 The disposal of meds for the clinic is expensive and time-consuming.
-Please call to check with staff before dropping them off.
+Please call to check with staff to see if our patients could use them, and to make an appointment to drop anything off.
 Also, a reminder, CCVIM does not prescribe controlled substances and we do not have any narcotics at all at the clinic.

 Here is practical advice on how to dispose of unused drugs (and a list of takeback locations in PA) :

 The clinic has very limited storage space.
 We cannot generally accept any durable medical goods, like walkers or crutches, specialized chairs, hospital beds, glucometers, or CPAP machines.
-The one exception is nebulizers for breathing treatments, which we can use.
 We also have enough gauze, bandages, saline syringes, and other home health care items.
 Remember our patients are mobile and working, not home-bound, so while someone may need those things, the people we serve do not.

 Thank you to our major corporate donors!

 Your donation of funds and services makes comprehensive healthcare for our uninsured patients possible!